Mattli8312/Connect4_JS/DevLog.md

 - The farther it would take the reach that position, i.e. the deeper into the search tree we go, the less valuable that move is.
 - This way, the AI knows to prioritize moves that could make the algorithm block the player's chances of winning sooner, and win the game faster :).
 - This proved to be very effective in the end.

+*1/8/2022*

+Optimization 2: Alpha-Beta Pruning

+- Instead of naively searching through every branch of the tree